MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-tdr-caused-by-crash-in-graphics-driver-binary-expanded.md

 ### Final calculation

-5. *Percent of machines with TDR hits = Ratio of machines with TDR * 10,000*
+5. *Number of machines with TDR hits = Ratio of machines with TDR * 10,000*
 6. The result is normalized to 10,000 machines and the final calculation can be read as:

    i.
-[Percent of machines with TDR hits] distinct machines out of 10,000 machines hit a bluescreen due to a crash in the graphics driver binary
+[Number of machines with TDR hits] distinct machines out of 10,000 machines hit a bluescreen due to a crash in the graphics driver binary